silnrsi/font-lateef/documentation/source/productsite/support.md

 ## Support options

-As this font is distributed at no cost, we are unable to provide a commercial level of personal technical support.
+As these fonts are distributed at no cost, we are unable to provide a commercial level of personal technical support.
 We will, however, try to resolve problems that are reported to us.

 Before requesting technical support, please **carefully read all the documentation included with the fonts and linked pages on the web site**.
 The [Resources page](resources) is a good place to begin.